ucb-sts/sts/DOCUMENTATION.md

 The event types logged by Interactive and Fuzzer are defined in sts/replay_event.py

 Events are eventually serialized to JSON.
+The format of the JSON files is documented in docs/_build/html/sts.html#module-sts.replay_event.

 During replay events are stored in a EventDag object, which is essentially a linked list of events.
 Each input event object knows how to inject itself, and